stigtsp/jfpg/README.md

 Limitations
 -----------

-- Decrypting messages on a big-endian machine that were encrypted on a little endian machine or vice-versa does not work at the moment.

 - There is no forward secrecy.
 A given sender/receiver pair will calculate the same shared key for all of their messages.
 This may be